GoogleCloudPlatform/compute-cassandra-python/README.md

 button.
 Next copy/paste the verification code in your terminal.
 This will cache authorization information into your `$HOME/.gcutil_auth` file.

+Note: You could also do this by hand with `gcutil` but the script is included as an easy way to authenticate and cache your Project ID.

 1. Networking firewall rules.
 If you want to access the cluster over its external ephemeral IP's, you should consider opening up port 9160 for the Thrift protocol and 9042 for CQL clients.
 By default, internal IP traffic